peakflo/pfMCP/src/servers/salesforce/README.md

 # Salesforce Server

-guMCP server implementation for interacting with Salesforce.
+pfMCP server implementation for interacting with Salesforce.

 ---